stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 2) Any inactive statements are left unchanged and immediately output as PSyIR in the same order as they were found in the tangent linear code.
-Therefore the resultant sequence of statements in the adjoint code will contains all inactive statements before all active statements.
+Therefore the resulting sequence of statements in the adjoint code will contains all inactive statements before all active statements.

-3) The order of any active tangent-linear statements are then reversed and the rules associated with each statement type are then applied individually to each statement and the resultant PSyIR returned.
+3) The order of any active tangent-linear statements are then reversed and the rules associated with each statement type are applied individually to each statement and the resultant PSyIR returned.

 .. note:: At the moment the only statements supported within a